 How Can Monster and Other Job sites Stay Relevant?

 Modi believes that Monster can remain relevant for as long it does improvements consistent in providing their core value proposition.
 “That is Monster will work for you.
 Once you are listed as a job seeker, there are products and technologies that will work for you.
-Professional networking for jobs, mobile site, job seeker dashboard giving intelligent recommendation.
-Giving employer right analysis on its analytics, helping employers in their entire 360 degree strategy, that will be our message for them.
+Professional networking for jobs, mobile site, job seeker dashboard giving an intelligent recommendation.
+Giving employer right analysis on its analytics, helping employers in their entire 360-degree strategy, that will be our message for them.
 While you work, Monster will work for you.”

 What do Monster and other established online job sites need to do to remain competitive in the present and future job marketplace?

 Online job sites will continue to be used especially by new entrants to the job market.
 The new graduates or the young ones with little or no job experience tend to cast a wide net when it comes to their job search.
 They will post their online profile in as many job sites and social networks as they can, hoping to get an idea of “what’s out there,” and wish for the best.
 Applying in multiple online job sites is more convenient than having to go personally to offices and submit resumes one by one.
 Likewise for companies, online job sites provide a convenient way to attract a greater number of job seekers.